6DammK9/nai-anime-pure-negative-prompt/ch01/merge.md

 - Some explaination (how to use instead of why): [BlockMergeExplained](https://rentry.org/BlockMergeExplained)

 - Current meta: Merging multiple LoRAs.
-I don't know the procedure because I never do merging.
+I don't know the procedure because I never do either LoRA or merging.

 ### Nice merges ###